 Spotting Guesstimating – First, always look at the charges on your bill.
 Second, if you have any questions about your legal fees, don’t wait until you are in too deep.
 Talk to your lawyer immediately.
 Do the math on your bill to make sure everything is accurate.
 Also, insist upon a regular billing cycle including all time spent in the billing period.

 Fair Fees for Forms & Templates – It’s difficult for any client to know which paperwork is a form and which is crafted from scratch.
 However, many types of paperwork only require edits.
-Examples include a summons and a complaint for a simple divorce and separation agreements (which have many boiler plate sections).
+Examples include a summons and a complaint for a simple divorce and separation agreement (which have many boilerplate sections).
 Before you hire a lawyer, ask him or her about their billing policies concerning these types of documents.

 Say “No” to Personal Conflicts – You may not know that your lawyer is having a personal problem with the other side unless the lawyer sends you a copy of all of the faxes, the letters, and the emails in your case.
 So, you should insist on receiving a copy of all communications.
 If you’re being charged for nasty letters, whiny emails, or otherwise unproductive communication, ask your lawyer to stop fighting with the other lawyer and to move on with your divorce.